 The remnants of this success, however, have been all but erased.
 The Tulsa Race Massacre of 1921 not only destroyed lives, businesses and homes, but also generations of wealth for black Tulsan families.

-Today, as the 100th anniversary of the massacre draws near, an emerging generation of black entrepreneurs in Tulsa are working together to cast a new vision for the future of black prosperity.
+After commemorating the 100th anniversary of the Race Massacre and with a renewed commitment to look forward, an emerging generation of black entrepreneurs in Tulsa is working together to cast a new vision for the future of black prosperity.
 Unfortunately, this vision is shadowed by the current economic reality in which black founders and entrepreneurs receive less than 1% of venture capital, hold just five CEO roles among Fortune 500 companies, and represent persistently low rates of employment in high-growth sectors, including technology.

 There’s a way for everyone to be a part of this.